1. I'm Not Afraid of the Dark

 11. All I Want for Christmas is...

+This prompt invites you to pick a book with a Christmassy or cosy winter theme.
 It could be a heartwarming festive romance, a story about the magic of Christmas or maybe a cosy seasonal mystery.
 The focus is on books that evoke the warmth and excitement of festive lights, log fires, snow and the feeling of wondering ‘What do I want for Christmas?’
 You could choose a book where characters, during the season, hope to achieve something they’ve spent all year longing for — a special gift, finding someone special, a family reunion or answers.
+Covers featuring Christmas trees, snow, gifts or sparkling lights fit the theme perfectly.

 A Christmas Carol by Charles Dickens (Novella)